Tal Becker

 Tal Becker (טל בקר; born 1972) is an Australian-Israeli lawyer, diplomatic advisor, and civil servant.
 He is recognized as an international law expert.
-Throughout the 1990s through 2005, Becker was a legal advisor in the Israeli Defense Forces, Ministry of Foreign Affairs, and the Israeli mission to the United Nations.
+Throughout the 1990s through 2005, Becker was a legal advisor in the Israel Defense Forces, Ministry of Foreign Affairs, and the Israeli mission to the United Nations.

 During Tzipi Livni's tenure as Israeli Foreign Minister from 2006 to 2009, Becker was one of her closest advisors and confidants on diplomatic and legal matters.
 He was Israel's lead negotiator at the Annapolis Conference in 2007.

 In January 2024, Becker was on the legal team defending Israel in the case brought before the International Court of Justice by South Africa accusing Israel of Genocide.

 Early life

 Becker was born Tal-Ev Moshe Zrihan in Paris, France, in 1972.
 His father was Moroccan and a university professor of ancient Semitic languages.
 His mother grew up in Melbourne, Australia, and was from a Polish family that had been decimated in the Holocaust.
 His parents met in the late 1960s in Jerusalem, where they were both new immigrants.
 When Becker was 4 years old, his parents divorced and he moved with his mother and grandparents to Melbourne, where he attended Leibler Yavneh College, a Modern Orthodox Jewish school.
 After high school, Becker studied at the Yeshivat Har Etzion for a year.